eygilbert/egdb_intl/Readme.md

 "options" is a string of optional open settings.
 The options are of the form name=value.
 Multiple options are separated by a semicolon.
 Either a NULL pointer or an empty string ("") can be given for no options.
 The options were more useful a few years ago when computers had less memory.
 Now they are not usually needed.
 These options are defined:

 "maxpieces" sets the maximum number of pieces for which the driver will lookup values.
 By default the driver will use all the database files that it finds during initialization.
-If you restrict the number of pieces, the driver will not have to load indexing data for larger position, saving time during initialization and using it allotted memory more efficiently.
+If you restrict the number of pieces, the driver will not have to load indexing data for larger positions, saving time during initialization and using its allotted memory more efficiently.

 "maxkings_1side_8pcs" restricts the set of 8-piece positions for which the driver will lookup values.
 This saves time and memory during initialization.